Quofite/Quofite/README.md

 Hello!
 My name is Gleb, I am from Russia.
-I am software engineer on Java, C#, Node.js and Python.<br>
+I am software engineer on Java, C# and Node.js.<br>
 Mostly I'm doing desktop programs with GUI and sites.
 Curently I'm working on applications build for more comfortable programing, named Barbaris